OWASP/owasp-mastg/Document/0x04b-iOS.md

 $ ipainstaller App_in_scope.ipa
 ```

-### Application locations
+#### App Folder Structure

-SInce iOS 8, changes were made to the way an application is stored on the device.
+Since iOS 8, changes were made to the way an application is stored on the device.
 On versions before iOS 8, applications would be unpacked to a folder in the /var/mobile/applications/ folder.
 The application would be identified by its UUID (Universal Unique Identifier), a 128-bit number.
 This would be the name of the folder in which we will find the application itself.
 Since iOS 8 this has changed however, so we will see that the static bundle and the application data folders are now stored in different locations on the filesystem.
 These folders contain information that we will need to closely examine during application security assessments.

 * /var/mobile/Containers/Bundle/Application/[UUID]/Application.app contains the previously mentioned application.app data and stores the static content as well as the ARM compiled binary of the application.
 The content of this folder will be used to validate the code signature.
 * /var/mobile/Containers/Data/Application/[UUID]/Documents contains all the data stored for the application itself.
 The creation of this data is initiated by the application’s end user.